 One of the most prestigious art museums in Florida houses over 1,800 artworks, mainly from American, Western European, and African artists between the 20th and 21st centuries.

 The new building has a much more big space.
 Therefore, an opportunity to make full use of the showrooms with large art installations and displays, with artists like Purvis Young, Joseph Cornell, Kehinde Wiley, James Rosenquist, Frank Stella, and Kiki Smith.

 Recommended by Veronika from Travel Geekery

 The whole South Beach area lying on a barrier island alongside Miami city is so interesting to explore.
-Of course there’s the long beach with perfect sand and refreshing waves, but there’s more.
+Of course, there’s the long beach, one of the best beaches in Florida for couples, with perfect sand and refreshing waves, but there’s more.

 Ocean Drive, a road running along the beaches, is lined with exquisite Art Deco houses.
 Versace’s house is, understandably, the most famous of them all.
 It’s right there where the famous fashion designer was shot – on the stairs to his mansion.

 Foodies will love South Beach.
 The number of quality restaurants spans all types of cuisines and eating styles imaginable.
 Whether you want to pop in for a quick bite at a hip bistro, get a good burger from the Five Guys, or engage in a lavish dinner, you can have it all in South Beach.

 South Beach is also a popular nightlife destination.
 Parties are on nearly every night.
 You need to dress up to enter one of the exclusive clubs.
 And ladies – high heels are necessary to get past the security.